progress/OpenEdge-Samples/examples/OECC/README.md

 * http://&lt;host-machine&gt;:3000
     * Use admin/admin to login

-Notes:
+**Notes:**
 * The setup script, adds /etc/rc.local to start the configuration on startup of the machine.
-You can also use "./start.sh" and "./stop.sh" to manually start and stop the configuration.
+You can also use "./scripts/start.sh" and "./scripts/stop.sh" to manually start and stop the configuration.

 ### Creating a Dasboard in Grafana